-A new year is around the corner, and it is time to perform some routine maintenance.
-A great place to start is cleaning up your account list.
-Follow these ten steps to get your sales organization’s account list cleaned up and ready to go for a successful 2019!
+With a new year in full swing, it's time to perform some routine maintenance to ensure a strong first quarter (Q1) .
+A great place to start is taking a second look at your account list.
+Follow these ten steps to get your sales organization’s account list cleaned up and ready for a successful year!

 10 Steps to Clean Up Your Organization's Account List

 - Generate a top-down listing of all clients, local and national, for the last 12 months.
 Edit the list so that each client appears only once on the list (combine any duplicates as needed).

 - Determine the “Key cut-off” by counting down through the top 25% of the number of your clients.
 For example, if you have 500 clients, the first 125 accounts are the top 25% (500 x .25 = 125).
 The Key cut-off is the dollar value of the smallest account to appear in the top 25%.
 So, in our example, if account number 125 (out of the 500) spends $50,000, then $50,000 is the Key Account Level.

 - All accounts above the cut-off are Key accounts; all those below are Secondary accounts.
 Until the next review, this cut-off will determine which clients are considered Key and which are Secondary.